Fynardo/cocaso-drum-coach/README.md

 ## Getting Started

-1. **Open**: Head to https://fynardo.github.io/cocaso-drum-coach/ or download the files and open `index.html` in any web browser.
+1. **Open**: Head to https://fynardo.github.io/cocaso-drum-coach/ in any web browser.
 2. **Practice**: Generate patterns and start practicing with the metronome!
 3. That's it

 ## Usage